neo-project/docs/docs/en-us/node/cli/setup.md

    If using Windows, you can skip this step as those files are already included in the installation package.

-## Publishing from NEO-CLI source code
+## Publishing from Neo-CLI source code

 You can download and compile the Neo-CLI source directly from Github.